 Running traditional design frameworks with printing-based review processes can lead to excessive printing costs, as well as the high costs of owning and maintaining the printers and technology themselves.

-It’s all about making it as easy as possible for anyone to communicate changes.
+Modern technology is about making it as easy as possible for everyone to communicate changes, regardless of physical location.

 By investing in Drawboard Projects, teams are able to complete digital markups in real-time with both internal and external stakeholders.
 No matter where in the world a team might be everyone can be a part of the review process.
 This saves valuable project time as everyone is marking up in the same place with the ability to provide instantaneous feedback.

 User-based licensing allows for clear accountability and designers are taking a lot more care in their work and getting things right the first time.
 This directly results in fewer rounds of reviews, and a more efficient team.

-By using a collaborative and real-time workspace for design review like Drawboard Projects, printing costs related to drawings production is eliminated – the real first step of the digital transformation.
-Not to mention the efficiency of team members coordinating printing.
+By using a collaborative and real-time workspace for design review like Drawboard Projects, printing costs relating to drawings production are eliminated - which is the first step towards digital transformation.

-By having team members all markup documents and drawing in the same place, teams are switching from a sequential workflow to a collaborative workflow.
-This alone can cut days off the review process as a whole by not waiting for ‘your turn’ to provide input, as well as hours of time for the reviewers completing the markups themselves .
+When you have all team members working on documents and drawing in the same place, it mean you're switching from a sequential workflow to a collaborative workflow.
+This change can eliminate days off the review process due to team members not having to wait for 'their turn' to provide feedback.

-In doing a review across a selection of our customers, we have found that on average, within one month the savings gained in efficiency and printing outweigh the cost of yearly licensing.
+After completing a review from a selection of our customers, we have found that on average, within one month of implementing our software, the savings gained in efficiency and printing outweigh the cost of yearly licensing.